knuesel/callisto/src/ctx.typ

 // - lang: the language set by the user (equal to 'cfg.lang') or, if that value
 //   is 'auto', the language inferred from the notebook if available and 'none'
 //   'none' otherwise.
-//
-// During the processing of a rich item, 'ctx' will also include a 'rich-item'
-// field with item-specific metadata.

 #let _handlers(user-handlers) = {
   if user-handlers != auto and type(user-handlers) != dictionary {
     panic("handlers must be auto or a dictionary mapping formats to functions")